docker/docs/engine/userguide/networking/default_network/dockerlinks.md

 source container to provide information about itself to a recipient container.
 In our example, the recipient, `web`, can access information about the source `db`.
-To do this, Docker creates a secure tunnel between the containers that doesn't need to expose any ports externally on the container; you'll note when we started the `db` container we did not use either the `-P` or `-p` flags.
+To do this, Docker creates a secure tunnel between the containers that doesn't need to expose any ports externally on the container; when we started the `db` container we did not use either the `-P` or `-p` flags.
 That's a big benefit of
 linking: we don't need to expose the source container, here the PostgreSQL database, to the network.